 The definition of left invariant Gauss map makes sense for any hypersurface in a metric Lie group, not just in the case where the Lie group has dimension three.
-The next lemma describes some useful elementary facts about hypersurfaces in a metric Lie group with constant left invariant Gauss map, which we will apply later on to study H-spheres in a three-dimensional metric Lie group which admits an algebraic open book decomposition.
+The next lemma describes some useful elementary facts about hypersurfaces in a metric Lie group with constant left invariant Gauss map.

-LEMMA 3.9.
+Lemma 3.9.